jakulley/HoyerHoppesDev/readme.md

 decay: like attack.

 phase->env:
+reduces the amplitude of the envelope by an amount proportionate to the phase value.
+Easier to see than to describe:

 ![{44710D33-F918-40B1-BFE2-662FE0B00BD6}](https://github.com/user-attachments/assets/c9a313b8-a2a6-43e2-9dfd-d96e0afd5e74)

 The top scope shows the envelope output with phase->env at 100%, the bottom at 0%.
-You can also compare the output of the first module to the graphics widget to see understand the difference.
+You can also compare the output of the first module to the graphics widget to see how the widget misrepresents the actual output signal.
-Reduces the amplitude of the envelopes proportionately to their position relative to the phase, after performing skew and morph functions.
-On the graphics widget, this is depicted as a hard clip, but in reality it is done by multiplication.
-Send the envelope to an oscilloscope to see.
-The effect can give the envelope repetitions an organic dynamic variation.